-Well, the first image is an extremely detailed digitised representation of the coastline of Great Britain and surrounding islands (bearing in mind “detailed” is a relative concept).
-This first map is represented by 2,282,000 individual vertices which create the polygons you see in the image above.
+Those figures are meant to represent how long the coast of Great Britain is.
+So why are they different?
+Well, the first is a detailed digitised representation of the coastline of Great Britain and surrounding islands.
+This first is represented by 2,282,000 individual vertices that create the polygons.

-In the second map, only 0.1 per cent of these vertices are retained, so the geographical features you see below are represented by 2,282 individual vertices.
-You can’t see much different between the two at the scale you view them at here – but if you were trying to navigate your way into a harbour or sea loch on the west coast of Scotland, for example, it would make a big difference.
+In the second, only 0.1% of these vertices are retained, so the geographical features you’d see represent 2,282 individual vertices.
+You can’t see much difference between the two – but if you were trying to navigate your way into a harbour or sea loch on the west coast of Scotland, for example, it would make a big difference.

 But let’s say you want to swim or kayak around the coastline of Great Britain and nearby islands.
 How far would you have to travel?
 I tried to calculate this based on a 1km distance from the shoreline, and concluded that it could be done by covering fewer than 2,000 miles – even though the coastline seems to be a lot longer.
 After all, you wouldn’t want to go in and out of every little cove and estuary.

-I created a little gif based on different ways of measuring the British coastline, starting off with a file that included 100 per cent of the vertices from my original Ordnance Survey map layer (I’ve explained the methodology in a note at the bottom of this artcile).
-I then created files with fewer and fewer vertices retained, all the way down to a nonsensical shape which retained hardly any of the original points.
+I created a gif based on different ways of measuring the British coastline, starting off with a file that included 100% of the vertices from my original Ordnance Survey map.
+I then created files with fewer and fewer vertices retained, all the way down to a nonsensical shape that retained hardly any of the original points.

-It’s a bit difficult to see the difference between some of these images at this scale, so I also zoomed in to the west coast of Scotland to produce another little animation.
+It’s a bit difficult to see the difference between some of these images at this scale, so I also zoomed in on the west coast of Scotland.

 This time, you can really see more of the difference between the layers I produced.
 The figures on the graphics indicate what percentage of the original vertices were retained in each case.
 Below this, I’ve also provided a still image with different versions of the coast overlaid on top of each other, just to demonstrate the impact of reducing the number of vertices on the representation of the coastline – and hence, its length.